payu-india/CMS-Chatbot/docs/Affordability & Loyalty/payu-bnpl-integration-introduction/link-and-pay/collect-payments-with-bnpl-using-link-and-pay.md

 You can submit the OTP using any of the following methods:

-- Capture the OTP natively on your interface
+* Capture the OTP natively on your interface
-- Use fallback option to redirect to Payu page to capture OTP
+* Use fallback option to redirect to Payu page to capture OTP

 ### Capture the OTP natively on your interface

-After you have collected the OTP from the customer, the reference ID can be found in the **Collect Payment** API (\_payment) response.
+After you have collected the OTP from the customer, the reference ID can be found in the **Collect Payment** API (_payment) response.
 Submit the OTP that is entered by the customer is submitted along with the reference ID using the **Submit OTP **API.
-For more information, refer to [Submit OTP API](ref:submit-otp-to-payu).
+For more information, refer to <Anchor label="Submit OTP API" target="_blank" href="ref:submit-otp-to-payu">Submit OTP API</Anchor>.

 ### Capture the OTP after redirection to Payu page